LOADING ...

 Why nearly half the folks in our town

-And there were times receive a fee
+And there were times he'd a fee

 But he would it on to some poor soul that he said needed it worse than he